Respiratory and Allergy

 Prof Bafadhel says:

-I’m very excited to be part of the Allergy and Respiratory CAG, as part of KHP and for the journey ahead of us all.
+I’m very excited to be part of the Respiratory and Allergy CAG, as part of KHP and for the journey ahead of us all.

-Prof Andrew Menzies-Gow is the Director of the Lung Division, Associate Medical Director and Executive Director of Respiratory Research at Royal Brompton and Harefield Hospitals.
-He is a Professor of Practice (Respiratory Medicine) and his research interests focus on novel therapies for severe asthma.
+Prof Loebinger has expertise in respiratory infections and is Lead of the Lung Division, Deputy Medical Director and Clinical Director of Laboratory Medicine at Royal Brompton and Harefield hospitals.
+He is also Professor of Practice (Respiratory Medicine) at Imperial College.

 Prof Nicholas Hart BSc FRCP PhD FFICM FERS

 Prof Hart was appointed as Clinical Director for Sleep, Respiratory and Critical Care at Guy’s and St Thomas’ Hospital in February 2020 and he directed the critical care response to the COVID-19 pandemic with 1127 patients admitted to the critical care with an overall critical care survival of 76% since March 2nd 2020, including the Prime Minister.